Adaptively Perturbed Mirror Descent for Learning in Games: Abstract

 \section{Abstract}

-This paper addresses the problem of learning Nash equilibria in {\it monotone games} where the gradient of the payoff functions is monotone in the strategy profile space, potentially containing additive noise.
-The optimistic family of learning algorithms, exemplified by optimistic Follow-the-Regularized-Leader and optimistic Mirror Descent, successfully achieves last-iterate convergence in scenarios devoid of noise, leading the dynamics to a Nash equilibrium.
-A recent emerging trend underscores the promise of the perturbation approach, where payoff functions are perturbed based on the distance from an anchoring, or {\it slingshot}, strategy.
-In response, we first establish a unified framework for learning equilibria in monotone games, accommodating both full and noisy feedback.
-Second, we construct the convergence rates toward an approximated equilibrium, irrespective of noise presence.
-Thirdly, we introduce a twist by updating the slingshot strategy, anchoring the current strategy at finite intervals.
-This innovation empowers us to identify the exact Nash equilibrium of the underlying game with guaranteed rates.
-The proposed framework is all-encompassing, integrating existing payoff-perturbed algorithms.
-Finally, empirical demonstrations affirm that our algorithms, grounded in this framework, exhibit significantly accelerated convergence.
+This paper proposes a payoff perturbation technique for the Mirror Descent (MD) algorithm in games where the gradient of the payoff functions is monotone in the strategy profile space, potentially containing additive noise.
+The optimistic family of learning algorithms, exemplified by optimistic MD, successfully achieves {\it last-iterate} convergence in scenarios devoid of noise, leading the dynamics to a Nash equilibrium.
+A recent re-emerging trend underscores the promise of the perturbation approach, where payoff functions are perturbed based on the distance from an anchoring, or {\it slingshot}, strategy.
+In response, we propose {\it Adaptively Perturbed MD} (APMD), which adjusts the magnitude of the perturbation by repeatedly updating the slingshot strategy at a predefined interval.
+This innovation empowers us to find a Nash equilibrium of the underlying game with guaranteed rates.
+Empirical demonstrations affirm that our algorithm exhibits significantly accelerated convergence.